-Likelihood of occurrence: Medium
+Likelihood of occurrence: Medium Degree of impact: Major

 The Group has formulated a Business Continuity Plan (BCP) to minimize damage and ensure business continuity.
 We have built a disaster-resistant production system by decentralizing production centers, and introduced a safety confirmation system to help speed up post-disaster recovery activities.
 We also have various types of insurance to cover financial losses caused by natural disasters.